 Bushtick Mine, now the location for Falcon College, the independent boarding school in Matabeleland

-Bushtick is a dormant mine situated 8 kilometres NNE of Esigodini in the Esigodini Greenstone belt, within the grounds of Falcon College.
-Over its lifetime the mine was a major producer as evidenced by the large tailings dump visible in the photograph below:
+Bushtick is a dormant gold mine situated 8 kilometres NNE of Esigodini in the Esigodini Greenstone belt, within the grounds of Falcon College.
+Over its lifetime the mine was a major gold producer as evidenced by the large tailings dump visible in the photograph below:

 Despite the higher gold output during the period the reefs were mined by Bushtick Mines (1934) this eighteen year period was characterised by low yields and the return on capital to shareholders was a very modest 4% over the period.

 Roger Summers in Ancient Mining in Rhodesia lists the output at the Bushtick mine site as lower than many of the other pre-European or “ancient” gold mining sites in the surrounding area based on the size of the open stopes and gold values.
 The Alice, Intabanenda, Red and White Rose all had estimated outputs of between 10,000 – 50,000 ounces (300 – 1,500 kilograms) with Bushtick’s output was estimated at 1,000 – 5,000 ounces (30 – 150 kilograms)